Higher-order homogenised riblet boundary conditions: 3D Navier--Stokes equations

 which, in dimensionless form with reference velocity $u^*_\tau$, reference length $\ell^*=\nu^*/u^*_{\tau}$, reference time $\ell^*/u^*_\tau$, and reference pressure $\rho^* u_\tau^{*2}$, is

 In inner coordinates $Y,Z$ such that $y = y_0 + \eps Y$, $z=\eps Z$, with $x$ and $t$ unchanged, these same equations become

-Let us now expand each of $u,v,w,p$ in a series of powers of $\eps$, using capital letters for the terms of the inner expansion as in $u=\sum \eps^iU_i$.
-As suggested by the previous sections, we may expect the inner expansions of $u,v,w$ (first derivatives of $\psi$) to start at order 1 and the inner expansion of pressure (akin to a second derivative of $\psi$) to start at order 0.
+Let us now expand each of $u,v,w,p$ in a series of powers of $\eps$, using capital letters for the terms of the inner expansion as in $u=\sum \eps^i U_i$.
+As suggested by the previous sections, we may expect the inner expansions of $u,v,w$ (first derivatives of $\psi$) to start at order 1 and the inner expansion of pressure (akin to a velocity gradient, or to a second derivative of $\psi$) to start at order 0.
 We thus obtain the following hierarchy.

 First order:

 Second order:

 Third order: